The HR Compass: What Is The Scope Goals And Objectives Of Human Resource Management HRM

 Human Resource Management refers to the systematic process of acquiring, developing, motivating, and retaining people in organizations.
 It encompasses all policies, practices, systems, and procedures that influence employee attitudes, behavior, and performance.
 HRM aims to create a positive work environment in which individuals can contribute effectively to organizational goals while also achieving personal growth and satisfaction.

-The scope of HRM can be classified into three broad categories:
+The scope of HRM further classified into three broad categories:

 A. Personnel Administration